comp-machine-learning-fall2022/portfolio-JuliaYu2002/mse_kfold/README.md

 # Kfold Cross Validation

+### What is Kfold?

+Kfold is a way to split data into groups such that each group can be used as a test set once while everything else is used to train a model.
+This occurs when the number of groups is not equal to the total number of data points.
+It's used in cross validation.

+###  What is Cross Validation?

+Cross validation is a strategy to find the error that a specific model has when predicting values of data that it has never seen before.

 ## The Cold Coded Kfold Cross Validation (Using a Decision Tree)

 My cold implementation of Kfoldcv takes in a Numpy data array, all the column names, the input columns and output column, and the number of folds to split the data into.